 Adequate capital may not be available to us when needed or on acceptable terms.
 If we are unable to raise capital, we could be forced to delay, reduce, suspend or cease our research and development programs or any future commercialization efforts, which would have a negative impact on our business, prospects, operating results and financial condition.
-As of December 31, 2022 and 2021, we had \$151.9 million and \$225.5 million, respectively, in cash and cash equivalents and short-term investments.
-Based upon our current operating plan, we believe that our cash and cash equivalents and short-term investments will be sufficient to fund our operations, including clinical trial expenses and capital expenditure requirements, for at least 12 months from the date of this Annual Report on Form 10-K.
+As of December 31, 2023, we had cash and cash equivalents of \$80.4 million and as of December 31, 2022, we had cash and cash equivalents and short-term investments of \$151.9 million.
+Subsequent to December 31, 2023, in March 2024 we completed the Offering (defined below), which provided approximately \$43.1 million in net proceeds and received an additional \$20.0 million under the Purchase Agreement (defined below).
+Based upon our current operating plan, we believe that our cash and cash equivalents will be sufficient to fund our operations, including clinical trial expenses and capital expenditure requirements, for at least 12 months from the date of this Annual Report on Form 10-K.

-Pursuant to the terms of our outstanding indebtedness, we may be limited in our ability to incur future debt.
+Pursuant to the terms of the Purchase Agreement, we may be limited in our ability to incur future debt.